pymupdf/PyMuPDF/docs/the-basics.rst

     The convenience function :meth:`paper_size` knows over 40 industry standard paper formats to choose from.
 To see them, inspect dictionary :attr:`paperSizes`.
 Pass the desired dictionary key to :meth:`paper_size` to retrieve the paper dimensions.
 Upper and lower case is supported.
 If you append "-L" to the format name, the landscape version is returned.

-    Here is a 3-liner that creates a :title:`PDF`: with one empty page.
+    Here is a 3-liner that creates a |PDF|: with one empty page.
 Its file size is 460 bytes:

     .. code-block:: python